omerhassan/learning-how-to-learn/README.md

 <br/>
 <br/>

-## Preface
+## What motivates me?!

-I take this course just out of curiosity, I found there is a synergistic relationship between Neurosience and Artficial Intilligance (AI).
+- I taked this course just out of curiosity, I found there is a synergistic relationship between Neurosience and Artficial Intilligance (AI).

-AI researchers find that neuroscince as a useful guide in thier research for solutions to AI, also they used it as a validation method for what ideas that they are working on.
+- AI researchers find that neuroscince as a useful guide in thier research for solutions to AI, also they used it as a validation method for what ideas that they are working on.

-As [Matt Botvinick](https://hai.stanford.edu/people/matthew-botvinick) (Director of Neuroscience Research, DeepMind) once said:
+- As [Matt Botvinick](https://hai.stanford.edu/people/matthew-botvinick) (Director of Neuroscience Research, DeepMind) once said:

 ```bash
 "It would have been silly for people trying to solve flight, to completley ignore birds,